Nazulka/Visit-Kyrgyzstan/README.md

 ## Strategy
-My goals for this project are:
+Project goals:
-* To provide a virtual experience of exploring Kyrgyzstan to all potential travellers
+* To provide a virtual experience to explore Kyrgyzstan to all potential travellers.
-* To promote and convey the essence of the country
+* To promote and convey the essence of the country.
-* To enable easy access to the information needed to plan their trip
+* To enable easy access to the information needed to plan their trip.
-* To showcase the best places to visit
+* To showcase the best places to visit.
-* To answer all questions and queries sent via the website and provide more information when requested
+* To ensure users are able to get in touch directly from the website via the Contact Form with their queries or feedback.

 ## Scope
 To create a website that ensures continuous, intuitive and fluid experience for the users.